On this page:

-This voluntary program provides incentives to State of Maine employees enrolled in the health insurance plan as rewards for healthy behaviors as outlined by the Office of Employee Health & Benefits and the State Employee Health Commission.
+This voluntary program provides an incentive to State of Maine employees enrolled in the health insurance plan as outlined by the Office of Employee Health & Wellness and the State Employee Health Commission.
 The health premium credit of up to 5% is applied to the individual (employee only portion) health insurance premium.

 Once I earn the premium credit how long do I have it?

 The premium credit resets at the start of every fiscal year on July 1st.
 You will continue to receive the 5% premium discount for the entire fiscal year (July 1 - June 30).